CURRENT OPEN FACILITIES INCLUDE:

 - Red Spring Picnic Area (picnic tables closed; parking lot & restrooms open)

-The Red Rock Campground closes annually between Memorial Day and Labor Day weekend.
+- Red Rock Campground closes annually between Memorial Day and Labor Day weekend.

 The Red Rock Canyon National Conservation Area is located about 20 miles west of the Las Vegas Strip.
 From nearly every vantage point in the city you can look to the west and see these majestic red rocks towering above the skyline.
 Red Rock is located in one of the easternmost parts of the Mojave Desert; the lowest elevation of the area.
 The beautiful sandstone peaks and walls are a popular destination for rock climbing and hiking and the area is visited by over two million people each year.